veraberger/veraberger.github.io/research.md

 Stellar flares are energetic bursts of radiation caused by a rapid reconfiguration of stellar magnetic fields.

 ### Flares in the UV
-Ultraviolet (UV) emission from stellar flares plays a crucial role in determining the habitability of exoplanetary systems.
+Ultraviolet (UV) emission from stellar flares plays a crucial role in determining the **habitability** of exoplanetary systems.
 Flare UV emission may drive prebiotic chemistry, erode planetary atmospheres, or produce false biosignatures.

-What began as an NSF-REU project at the University of Hawaii to search for stellar flares became the most comprehensive statistical analysis of UV flares with simultaneous observations in near- and far-ultraviolet.
-We showed for the first time that uniformly selected stellar flares are far-ultraviolet luminous, and widely-used assumptions for flare emission significantly underestimate the levels of FUV emission we observe (paper in press).
+What began as an NSF-REU project at the University of Hawaii to search for stellar flares became the most **comprehensive statistical analysis of UV flares** with simultaneous observations in near- and far-ultraviolet.
+We showed for the first time that uniformly selected **stellar flares are far-ultraviolet luminous**, and widely-used assumptions for flare emission significantly underestimate the levels of FUV emission we observe (paper in press).
 <embed src="arxiv_fuvflares.pdf" type="application/pdf" width="80%" height=200>

 ### Deep learning for flare detection
 I'm developing a neural network to identify flares in 20-second cadence observations from the Transiting Exoplanet Survey Satellite (TESS).
-With this model, a user can input a target name and observation dates, and the network will download and process all TESS data within the given timespan and output predictions for flares.
+With this model, a user can input a target name and observation dates, and **the network will download and process all TESS data within the given timespan and output predictions** for flares.

 <div style="display: flex; align-items: center;">
     <img src="flare_predictions.png" alt="Flare predictions" style="margin: auto; width: 600px;">